 - Offer all students the opportunity to make contact with classical and modern mathematics.

 - Allow students who elect mathematics as a major to prepare adequately for graduate work in mathematics or applied mathematics, secondary school teaching certifications, or employment in business or industry such as work in the actuarial sciences.

 - Provide background courses in areas of pure and applied mathematics.

 The major in mathematics may lead to either the B.A. or the B.S. degree.
-For the B.S. degree there are five different options: actuarial mathematics, computer science, mathematics, natural science, or physics.
+For the B.S. degree there are two different options: mathematics or actuarial mathematics.